 Nutrient enrichment favours the growth of opportunistic green macro-algae blooms which can cause declines in some species and increases in others (Raffaelli, 2000).
 Evidence (Beukema, 1989; Reise et al., 1989; Jensen, 1992) suggested a doubling in the abundance of Hediste diversicolor in the Dutch Wadden Sea, accompanied by a more frequent occurrence of algal blooms that were attributed to marine eutrophication.
 Algae may be utilized by Hediste diversicolor in its omnivorous diet, so some effects of nutrient enrichment may be beneficial to this species.
 However, evidence for the effects of algal blooms stimulated by nutrient enrichment on Hediste diversicolor is not consistent.
 Raffaelli (1999) examined a 30 year data base to examine the effect of nutrient enrichment on an estuarine food web in Aberdeenshire, Scotland.
 This study displayed impacts to species characterizing the biotope from development of algal mats, the density and distribution of which was related to nutrient.
 In areas where algal biomass was greatest reduced invertebrate densities were recorded.
-The mud shrimp Corophium volutator showed the greatest decrease in density.
-Densities of Corophium volutator, Limecola balthica and Hediste diversicolor were lower in 1990 compared to 1964 at sites where macro-algal mats increased over the same period.
+Densities of Limecola balthica and Hediste diversicolor were lower in 1990 compared to 1964 at sites where macro-algal mats increased over the same period.
 Conversely, densities were on average higher in the upper reaches where macroalgal mats were generally absent before 1990 (Raffaelli, 1999).
-Capitella capitata and Pygospio elegans abundance were greater in areas that received greatest nutrient enrichment (Raffaelli, 1999).
-Long-term nutrient enrichment may, therefore, alter the biotope if high biomass of algal mats persists.